jodogne/OrthancDocker/README.md

 # Orthanc for Docker
 [Docker Hub](https://www.docker.com/) repository to build [Orthanc](http://www.orthanc-server.com/) and its official plugins.
 Orthanc is a lightweight, RESTful Vendor Neutral Archive for medical imaging.

+_Note for CentOS users: The Docker environment might be difficult to configure on your platform.
+Hints are available on the [Orthanc Users discussion group](https://groups.google.com/d/msg/orthanc-users/w-uPAknnRQc/-XhzBGSCAwAJ)._

 ## Usage, with plugins disabled

 The following command will run the core of Orthanc: